publishpress/PublishPress-Blocks/src/readme.txt

 == Changelog ==

 = 2.12.0 - 21 Mar 2022 =
-  * Add: Ad to upgrade to Pro for Advanced List block
+  * Add: Ad to upgrade to Pro for Advanced List and Count Up blocks
   * Add: Updated translations for French, Norwegian and Danish
+  * Add: Id attribute to Count Up block
+  * Add: Center alignment through CSS file for Count Up block
   * Fix: Check if category exists when outputting blocks in access screen
+  * Remove: Inline center alignment for Count Up block

 = 2.11.6 - 10 Mar 2022 =
   * Add: Improved design for Advanced Tabs remove and add settings